-Risk-sharing agreements and managed entry models may offer opportunities to address payer concerns initial costs.
-These agreements reimbursement to observed outcomes, enabling developers to negate uncertainties while demonstrating value.
-To strengthen economic arguments, developers may also highlight potential in other treatment reductions usage hospitalisations, an example being the reduction in ECT use and readmission rates observed with esketamine for TRD patients in German hospitals.
+Risk-sharing agreements and managed entry models may offer opportunities to address payer concerns about initial costs.
+These agreements tie reimbursement to observed outcomes, enabling developers to negate uncertainties while J demonstrating value.
+To strengthen economic arguments, developers may also highlight potential reductions in other treatment usage and hospitalisations, an example being the reduction in ECT use and readmission rates observed with esketamine for TRD patients in German hospitals.